chinnichaitanya/spellwise/README.md

 ## 🧑‍💻 Usage

-Currently there are five algorithms available for use with the following classnames,
+Currently, there are five algorithms available for use with the following classnames,

 - `Levenshtein`
 - `Editex`